 Hold back a little!
 This doesn’t mean you completely ignore your fur friend.
 It means you have to reduce how attentive and affectionate you are towards them.
 Less attention is crucial because you won’t always have the time to be with your dog once the baby arrives.

-So, you can try simple ways that won’t affect your dog to detach.
+So, you can try simple ways to detach that won’t affect your dog.
 In time, they get used to the change and won’t be too reactive when you are more attentive to the newborn.

 3. Keep Your Dog on a Leash